 Located in North East Mesa, Las Sendas Golf Club is desert golf at it’s finest.
 If you want sprawling fairways and tall trees, look elsewhere.
-If you want a course that demands shot-making, precise putting and has breath taking valley views, try Las Sendas Golf Club.
+If you want a course that demands shot-making, precise putting and has breath taking valley views, try Las Sendas Golf Course.

 The battle begins on the very first hole.
 A 90 degree dogleg left around a water hazard requires a drive placed between two fairway bunkers.
 The approach is gently uphill to an elevated green that will kick wayward shots even farther from the pin.
 Las Sendas does a tremendous job of incorporating the natural desert scape into the design.
 Natural scrub is accented with ocotillo and soaring saguaros.
 In fact, on more than one hole, I use distant saguaro’s as my aiming point.